Flickdm/tianocore-wiki.github.io/UEFI-PI_FAQ.md

 <a href="UEFI_Drivers" class="wikilink" title="UEFI Drivers">UEFI
 Drivers</a>

-### It seems as though UEFI is revolutionary given the scope of changes from legacy BIOS.
+### It seems as though UEFI is revolutionary given the scope of changes from legacy BIOS

 The Implementation may seem like it is revolutionary since it is now in “C” instead of Assembly but once the structure of UEFI is understood it